Overview of knowledge articles

 Metadata information for articles

-All required metadata information related to the Knowledge article is now accessible on a single pane.
-The pane displayed when creating the Knowledge article allows users to define necessary information and settings for the Knowledge article.
-Article metadata allows you to define the visibility of the article, assign it, define the Company to which the article is to be associated with and define other properties from within the same pane.
+All required metadata information related to a knowledge article is now accessible on a single pane.
+The pane displayed when creating the knowledge article allows users to define necessary information and settings for the knowledge article.
+Article metadata allows you to define the visibility of the article, assign it, define the company to which the article is to be associated with and other properties from the same pane.